 A Padel racket that suits your game will allow you to reach your full potential, you could be being held back by something that is not perfect for you.
 Get some good sports clothing, we recommend lightweight, and breathable.
 Other items that will help your game improve, are:

-- Padel Grips - Overgrips make the racket feel more comfortable in your hand and also helps eliminates vibrations.
+- Padel Grips - Overgrips stop your hands from turning on the handle, they make the racket feel more comfortable in your hand and they also help eliminate vibrations.

 - Correct Padel shoes, not Tennis or Squash shoes as those have different grips.
 Padel shoes improve grip and help distribute the sand on the court.